WIPO International Patent Drafting Training Program

 How to Apply

 Applicants will be required to submit an online application with supporting documents.
-WIPO will assess applications and select a limited number of eligible candidates for the training program.
+WIPO will assess applications on a rolling basis and select a limited number of eligible candidates for the training program.

 A limited number of scholarships are available for applicants from least developed countries, developing countries and countries with economies in transition.